Natalie Belovic Properties Buyer Seller REMAX - metro-city realty, brokerage - Direct 613-747-9914

 View Properties sold in this community!

-East Ottawa (Orleans, Beaconhill, Blackburn Hamlet)
+East Ottawa (Orleans and Blackburn Hamlet)

 The suburban community of Orleans, east of Ottawa, has been experiencing rapid growth for many years and especially since becoming part of the city in 2001.